 The ethos of mutuals is that people from all levels of society can use their services.
 That's why we believe that saving and investing should be open to everyone.

-They can vote on important issues too, usually at an Annual General Meeting (AGM).
-Scottish Friendly members can have their views represented through one of 30 representative delegates, who are elected by our members.
+Members of mutuals can shape our organisation.
+Our members have their views represented through our delegates, who are elected by our members.

 We don't just operate responsibly because we have to: as a mutual, delivering value to our members, investors, partners and community really matters to us.

 Like most mutuals, Scottish Friendly has been around for a long time.
 We have a 160-year history of serving the community and that continues today.

 If you're confused about ISAs and the different types and would like to know more, our guide could help.

 If you're saving for your child, a Junior ISA could help you build a long-term investment, that's theirs and they can access it when they turn 18.